Nixxs/cora/README.md

 cora uses the amazon aws polly service for it's voice synthesis.
 To access this service, you will need to generate a key and secret on your amazon aws account that has access to the polly service.
 You'll also want to define your aws region here too.

-Generate these, then create your own env.py file in the project root directory with 2 variables in it containing your key:
+Generate these, then create your own .env file in the project root directory with 2 variables in it containing your key:
 ```
 AWS_ACCESS_KEY = "[YOUR OWN AWS ACCESS KEY]"
 AWS_SECRET_KEY = "[THE CORRESPONDING SECRET KEY]"
 AWS_REGION = "[AWS REGION YOU WANT TO USE]"
+OPENAI_KEY = "[OPENAI API KEY]"
 ```

 5. Run cora.py: